almarklein/asgineer/docs/guide.rst

 =======

 Asgish takes a "linear" approach to handling request.
-It avoids magic like routing systems, so you can easily follow your request around your code.
+It avoids magic like routing systems, so you can easily follow how requests move through your code.
+To do the routing, make your main handler delegate to
-To do your routing, make your main handler delegate to sub-handlers:
+sub-handlers:

 .. code-block:: python